Syrikal/Tetranomicon/README.md

  - Witch Hazel
  - Zelkova

+## Create (credit to 2Naato)
+ - Andesite Alloy
+ - Brass
+ - Shadow Steel: enchantable
+ - Refined Radiance: very enchantable

 ## Enderite
  - Enderite: major modules grant the Void Floating improvement, which keeps the tools from falling into the Void.

+## Ice & Fire
+ - Dragon and sea serpent scales can be used to wrap hilts, grips, and handles.
+All will improve durability, damage, swing speed, and reduce negative item effects such as Ender Reverb and Blazing.
+ - Fire dragon scales give better damage and reduce Blazing more
+ - Ice dragon scales give better durability
+ - Lightning dragon scales give better swing speed
+ - Sea serpent scales are inferior to dragon scales and do not excel in any particular area
+ - Currently I have no intention to add dragonsteel (it requires significantly more work to add new item effects).
+ - Dragonbone and witherbone are compatible with Tetra by default.

+## Outer End
+ - Azure wood
+ - Crystal shards can be socketed: rose for damage, mint for efficiency, cobalt for Intuit (like lapis).

 ## Quark
  - Slate